-Our wage and hour attorneys have been recognized locally and nationally as leaders in their field and practice in the forefront of wage and hour litigation.
+Our wage and hour attorneys have been recognized locally and nationally as leaders in their field, and practice in the forefront of wage and hour litigation.
 They regularly represent employers in a full spectrum of high-exposure matters involving cutting-edge wage and hour issues, including:

-- Representative actions for penalties under the California Private Attorney General Act (PAGA)
+- Representative actions for penalties under the California Private Attorney General Act (PAGA);

-- Overtime class actions
+- Overtime class actions;

-- Meal and Rest Period class actions
+- Meal and Rest Period class actions;

-- Payroll Stub Penalty class actions
+- Payroll Stub Penalty class actions;

-- Challenges to facially neutral time-punch rounding policies
+- Challenges to facially neutral time-punch rounding policies;

-- Suitable seating for retail-style employees
+- Suitable seating for retail-style employees;

-- Enforceability of employer arbitration agreements with class and representative action waivers
+- Enforceability of employer arbitration agreements with class and representative action waivers;

-- Failure to reimburse for business expenses, such as mileage, cellphones, and uniforms
+- Failure to reimburse for business expenses, such as mileage, cellphones, and uniforms;

-- Unpaid vacation time claims
+- Unpaid vacation time claims;

-- “Off-the-clock” work and compensable hours worked
+- “Off-the-clock” work and compensable hours worked;

-- Misclassification of employment status involving exempt employees and independent contractors
+- Misclassification of employment status involving exempt employees and independent contractors;

-- Miscalculation of regular rate of pay for overtime involving premium pay, shift differentials, commissions, non-discretionary bonuses, and holiday pay
+- Miscalculation of regular rate of pay for overtime involving premium pay, shift differentials, commissions, non-discretionary bonuses, and holiday pay;

-- "Mixed claims" involving wage and hour violations in addition to claims such as discrimination or harassment
+- "Mixed claims" involving wage and hour violations in addition to claims such as discrimination or harassment.

 We are among the most active litigation firms in the State of California, which imparts us with tremendous insight on how to achieve the optimal outcome for our clients.
 The Employment and Labor Practice Group has extensive experience in defending all facets of employment lawsuits, including class actions, with a very competitive rate structure.

-While our team counsels, teaches and trains management to prevent litigation and reduce their exposure to liability, sometimes employment litigation is inevitable.
+While our team counsels, teaches and trains management to prevent litigation and reduce clients' exposure to liability, sometimes employment litigation is inevitable.
 In those instances, due to the sensitive and volatile nature of employment actions, our attorneys formulate early and aggressive strategies to resolve matters.
-When early resolution is impossible, impractical or undesirable, we bring cases to trial.
+When early resolution is impossible, impractical, or undesirable, we bring cases to trial.
 Every year, our Employment and Labor Practice Group defends hundreds of employers at trial, in arbitration, and at administrative hearings.

 From Local Start Ups to Multinational Corporations